-Here are three of the key risks retailers should be aware of, and some tips on how to prevent some nasty consequences that can arise.
+Here are three of the key risks that retailers should be aware of, and some tips on how to mitigate them.

 No one thinks it will ever happen to them.
 After all, theft is something reserved for heist movies and TV shows, right?
 Wrong.

 Theft is still a common issue for retailers in Canada.
-In fact, organized retail crime costs Canadians over $4.6 billion a year, according to statistics from Calgary police.
+In fact, organized retail crime costs Canadians $5 billion a year, according to statistics from Toronto Police Services.
 These losses and the need for increased security to prevent further theft results in high prices on goods.
-On top of that, money raised from the sale of stolen items funds other criminal activities like purchasing weapons or drugs.
+On top of that, money raised from the sale of stolen items funds other criminal activities, like purchasing weapons or drugs.

 A lot of the merchandise that is stolen may not be what you’d expect.
 Items like electronics or jewelry are classic targets, but not the only focus.
-Instead, some criminals are targeting things like cologne, baby formula, and clothing.
-For instance, in December 2020, a men’s clothing store in Edmonton had over $100,000 worth of clothing taken from their shop.
+Instead, some criminals are targeting things like baby formula, over-the-counter medications, and health and beauty items.

 Thankfully, some simple retail risk management tips can help you prevent theft in your store.
 Reviewing your store’s layout and making necessary adjustments is a good idea.
-That way, you can make sure that there’s enough lighting and the expensive items are located near the checkout.
+That way, you can make sure that there’s enough lighting and the expensive items are located near the checkout where an employee can keep an eye on them.
 Keeping electronic tags on all merchandise is also helpful, as these can detect non-purchased items that exit your front door.
 And don’t forget to use security cameras wherever you can to keep an eye on every nook and cranny of your store.

 Slips, trips, and falls

-People worry about slips, trips, and falls in the winter.
-Snow and cold weather bring ice and slippery floors, as boots track water in from outside.
+People tend to worry more about slips, trips, and falls in the winter months.
+This is because snow and cold weather bring ice and slippery floors, as boots track water in from outside.
 But a customer could injure themselves on your premises at any time of the year, which is why it’s important to be vigilant year-round.